 According to The Hollywood Reporter, Casey Bloys (HBO CEO) and Francesca Orsi (Executive VP of HBO Programming) are expected to retain their positions.
 Bloys had previously stated he'd focus on continuing HBO's programming rather than worrying about job security—the kind of calm confidence that comes from having The Last of Us and The White Lotus on your résumé.

 The big question mark?
 How HBO Max integrates with Netflix's platform.
 Peters admitted there's still "ambiguity" about whether these will operate as separate services or merge into one streaming behemoth.
-He cited Netflix's "AMC Collection" as proof they can play nice with others, though I'm not sure bundling The Walking Dead spinoffs is quite the same as managing HBO's prestige catalog.
+He cited Netflix's "AMC Collection" as proof they can play nice with others, though I'm not sure bundling spinoffs is quite the same as managing HBO's prestige catalog.